 Except for Sundays and bank holidays, you can visit the Grand Istanbul bazaar on any day.
 Remember to visit between 8:30 am and 7 pm.
 Schedule for not missing the daylight slithering from the clefts in walls and ceilings and colorful windows.
 Located near some of its family, places like Hagia Sofia, Blue, Beyazit, and Nuruosmaniye mosques, you can plan to visit them all in a day.
 The best way to get there is by the city’s tram.
 But the best way to find ways and shops are the maps you can buy before going into the Bazaar or get them online.
 Don’t forget to get off at the Beyazit-Kapalicarsi stop!

-Istanbul Grand Bazaar sparkles in the Istanbul city because of its glorious jewelry.
-From antique ones to the ones with modern designs, you can choose something unique for yourself.
+Istanbul Grand Bazaar sparkles in Istanbul city because of its glorious jewelry.
+From antique ones to ones with modern designs, you can choose something unique for yourself.
 Even if you have the time, you can order your one and only design!
-Some other Beauties that the Grand Bazaar can offer are the cloth and textiles with an excellent global reputation.
-You can use them to customize scarves, gloves, stockings, and blankets, etc. You can buy anything with your own custom-made design and use the material you like with workshops that have been working on these peculiar items for years.
+Some other Beauties that the Grand Bazaar can offer are cloth and textiles with an excellent global reputation.
+You can use them to customize scarves, gloves, stockings, blankets, etc. You can buy anything with your own custom-made design and use the material you like with workshops that have been working on these peculiar items for years.
 They will even make the craziest design you can think of, so choose wisely!
 You can check out Sivaslı Istanbul Yazmacısı for custom-made scarves and a big collection of them.

 It is highly recommended to look for hand-made plates or some Calligraphy and even buy them.
-They show the beauty of Turkish history, and it’s Art at different times.
+They show the beauty of Turkish history, and its Art at different times.
 Istanbul Grand Bazaar also provides a lot of breathtaking stuff to design your house.
 You can enjoy having praiseworthy antiques shining under the mysterious light of colorful Turkish lamps while you walk elegantly on your handmade Kilims.
 Want to double your joy and take more of Istanbul’s atmosphere to your house?
 Consider the smell of Turkish coffee or tasteful spices.

 Etiquette and Behaviors

 Just like any other place on earth, this Bazaar has its own culture and behaviors.
 The first thing that will get your attention is the people constantly bargaining with shop owners and people who are looking to buy something from them.
-These bargainings are mostly done calmly, but sometimes it can get a little aggressive.
+These bargainings are mostly done calmly, but sometimes they can get a little aggressive.
 If you get uncomfortable, you can leave at any moment.
 But we can assure you that these incidents are rare.
 After all, you can easily see how hospitable people are in general.
 Don’t forget to check out other shops when you get the price of a product, this way you might find a better product or a cheaper one, this isn’t a disrespect but a normal etiquette.
 It’s completely alright to bargain about prices.

 Dining and Coffee